 Challenging that view, however, are songs like “I Ain’t Got No Heart,” “How Could I Be Such a Fool,” “You Didn’t Try to Call Me,” and “I’m Not Satisfied” that appropriate easy listening, marching band and plaid suit old boys club horn section atmospherics, and place them alongside rock guitar riffs.
 According to one source (not verifiable by any other online source), Zappa attended musical training by Pierre Boulez and Karlheinz Stockhausen, and the use of wildly disparate musical styles was an approach that showed up in the work of many such students — Zappa’s fellow student Rogério Duprat from Brazil employed that effect with more startling originality and subversive power on records for Gilberto Gil and others in the tropicália movement.
 Zappa’s use of this technique is the most rudimentary.
 It seeks to provide a contrast, but never really succeeds in mocking the underlying premises of the horn section music.
 It just shows up like a fart joke (and those kinds of jokes were mainstays of The Mothers’ repertoire).
 The lengthy closer “The Return of the Son of Monster Magnet” was an unfinished track that Zappa and the band did not want included.
 The the abstractions of “Help, I’m a Rock (Suite in Three Movements),” “It’s Can’t Happen Here,” and “Who Are the Brain Police?” add other layers and music elements to the mix — only the first part of “Help I’m a Rock” really succeeds though.

 This album is decent.
-This sort of an album is worth giving a listen every once and while, but doesn’t quite come together enough to likely be a perennial favorite.
+It is worth giving a listen every once and while, but doesn’t quite come together enough to likely be a perennial favorite.
 As my friend Brian put it, “Freak Out! is a more important release than it is necessarily a great album.”
 The Mothers did better with We’re Only In It for the Money.
 And other artists later improved on many of the ideas here: The Grateful Dead on Anthem of the Sun and CAN on Tago Mago with a hybrid of rock and modern classical; Brazilian tropicalismo with juxtaposition of seemingly opposing elements; and The Red Krayola with absurdist humor on the likes of God Bless The Red Krayola and All Who Sail With It.
 But Freak Out! still deserves credit for attempting a unique blend of countercultural rock, retro pop, and avant garde modern classical musics.
 It clearly tries to normalize the weirder elements — to prove that the weird stuff isn’t really weird at all.
 Yet it was making these attempts and making its experiments sooner than most.
 The floodgates of truly revolutionary music would only really open in 1967 and 68.
 Legendary producer Tom Wilson deserves special credit for the album’s best elements.
 He summoned a lot of resources to help make an album of base humor with the finest studio recording techniques and equipment of the day.